 17 Jan 1807 At 19 years, Schembri passed an examination before a Medical Board held in Sicily by order of Inspector of Hospitals W Franklin and at the Army Medical Board in London, and was approved by a committee of the Royal College of Surgeons London.

-17 Jan 1807 Employed as an extra Hospital Mate by warrant at the General Hospital Messina, Sicily, until he embarked for Gibraltar in 1807, by order of Dr Franklin.
+In January 1807, he was employed as an extra Hospital Mate by warrant at the General Hospital Messina, Sicily, until he was ordered by Inspector of Hospitals W Franklin to embark for Gibraltar.

 23 Oct 1807 Embarked for Gibraltar on the expedition of Lieutenant General John Moore.
 Moore was to take the force that had been evacuated from Egypt after the failure of the Second Egyptian Campaign and go to Portugal to assist the Royal Family, who under pressure from Napoleon for Lisbon to close its ports to British Shipping, was preparing to depart for Brazil, a Portuguese colony.

 Apr 1808 Ordered to return to Sicily from Gibraltar and served as an Extra Hospital Mate at the General Hospital Messina till his embarkation to Naples on 10 Sept 1809.

 Feb 1809 Examined once again by the Medical Board.